VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 #### Interactive

-`Interacive` protocol is used by `Presenter` to perform fetch requests.
+`Interactive` protocol is used by `Presenter` to perform fetch requests.
 Some methods declared in protocol are:

 ```swift
 func fetchSomeData(with parameters: SomeParameters) async throws -> SomeEntity